-Urban canopy is defined as layers of leaves, branches and trunks that bring many health and environmental benefits to residents.
+Urban tree canopy is defined as layers of leaves, branches and trunks that bring many health and environmental benefits to residents.
 Tree cover has been associated with many benefits such as reducing ambient temperatures, removing carbon dioxide from the air, reducing rainfall runoff, absorbing pollutants, and providing social and mental health benefits.

-The study found that between 2008 and 2018, the city lost 6% of its tree canopy, a total of 1,095 acres.
+The study found that between 2008 and 2018, the city lost 6% of its canopy of plant, a total of 1,095 acres.
 That’s equivalent to 1,000 football fields.
-Reasons for the canopy loss range from backyard clearings to tree removal due to construction.
+Reasons for the canopy loss range from backyard clearings to plant removal due to construction.

 The geospatial data extracted during the study was also use to identify vegetated areas that could potentially be planted in order to increase the canopy of tree.

 The University of Vermont Spatial Analysis Lab used spatial analysis to map out how canopy of plant in Philadelphia city changed between 2008 to 2018.